 My family and I recently went on vacation to a big city.
 On our second day there, we took one of those hop-on-off double-decker buses that show you the main sights of the city.
 These mass-market tours are useful for getting a sense of the overall shape of the place.
 At least its highlights — you get a sense for what the main areas are, where they sit relative to each other, distances between things, etc. What they’re not good at is giving you an understanding of the city: what makes it special, its history, why things are the way they are.

-When you’re in one of these tours, everything about the city gets collapsed into talking points that can fit into the cadence allowed by traffic.
+When you’re in one of these tours, everything about the city gets compressed into talking points that can fit into the cadence allowed by traffic.
 You whizz past neighborhoods and landmarks old and modern.
 Dates and people blur; context collapses.
-There’s no sense for cause-and-effect, only facts.
+There’s no sense of cause-and-effect, only facts.
 “This is the statue of x.
 It was completed in y date to commemorate the battle of z.”
 That’s about it — no information about why the battle was fought or why it matters to the overall history of the place.
 Off to the next landmark.

 “What” is easy to talk about; “why,” less so.
 Yet why is the more important of the two — especially if your aim is to change things.
 What is effect; why is cause.
 Designers ought to give precedence to why, but we’re drawn to what.
 This is because we can point to what.
 It’s the stuff we include in our portfolios; the stuff other designers fawn over.